 - Go to Settings > iTunes > App Store to sign out of your Apple ID and then sign in again.

 - Reset network settings, and try accessing Game Center again.

 - Force restart can also solve many stability issues.

 The Problem: Bluetooth not working in iOS 13.1.3, 13.2.2

-Your iPhone’s Bluetooth does not connect your other Bluetooth devices.
+Your iPhone’s Bluetooth does not connect to your other Bluetooth devices.